New Zealand Event Awards put Bay events up with the big boys

 The week-long tournament, which is now in its 17th year, brings more than 20,000 visitors to the city annually.

-"It makes substantial contributions not only to the economy but to the happiness of everyday Kiwis," she said in a statement.
+"It makes substantial contributions not only to the economy but to the happiness of everyday Kiwis," she said.

 "2019 was a great year for eventing which is clear in the range of finalists we're announcing ...
 The list is a sample of the vast array of events thriving in New Zealand."